vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Antaryāmi or the In-Ruler dwells in every body.

-Arcă or the Worshippable are those unique Images presented to the eyes of all men in such Holy Shrines as Šrirangam.”
+Arcă or the Worshippable are those unique Images presented to the eyes of all men in such Holy Shrines as Śrirangam.”

 An examination will now be conducted in order of this specification (or enunciation) above made (of the categories).